-For pavement projects, please attach core or test pits data to provide a representative sample of the existing roadway conditions (if available and prior to submittal to CTDOT).
+For pavement projects, please attach core or test pits data to provide a representative sample of the existing roadway conditions.
 If varying pavement conditions exist along roadway indicating the possibility of different pavement conditions, a core/test pit should be performed in each roadway section.
 Pavement thickness and type, subbase thickness and type, and the presence of fines and/or groundwater should be noted.